HAS-Tools-Fall2020/homework-genoonan/Submissions/Code_Submission1/ReadMe.md

 - My peer evaluation identified a couple of things that were helpful for my learning.
 First, it was nice to hear compliments from a peer on things I was doing well.
 Good reassurance.
 Second, it was useful to get another's perspective on how I could be doing things better.
 For example - I was using an if/elif statement and my reviewer pointed out that it should be an if/else statment else my code would fail if the percent change was 0 (highly unlikely, but not impossible).
 So I changed that.
 When we had out "face-to-face" review in class time, he also helped me work towards a solution to pull out the values I was entering manually for last week's average flow.
 This was crucial to having the code run autonomously for this week's assignment.

-4) Describe the part of your script that you are most proud of and why.
+*4) Describe the part of your script that you are most proud of and why.*
 - Honestly I feel like this has been my biggest improvement week yet.
 I could feel the difference in the way I was writing the code where it felt more like "writing" with flowing ease versus trying to fit pieces of a puzzle together.
 I had a lot of moments of new understanding that seemed to click this week and added some elements that were a step up for my code, including;  an if/else conditional statement for my calculated forecast output, an extra function(!), some indexing and time series elements, and a lot of little touches that improved the overall flow of the output (like adding, organizing and refining 'print' statements.)

 *5) Other notes:*